 Forum shopping — the migration of issuers toward the more lenient rater — is the specific failure mode this kind of framework is designed to prevent.
 In the bond markets, it took 2008 to put the framework's enforcement mechanisms to the test.
 In the voluntary carbon market, the conditions for forum shopping already exist; the test cases have not yet arrived.

-The table below sets the three disciplines side-by-side.
-The conclusion is not that carbon raters are uniquely conflicted — both auditors and credit raters operate with structural conflicts of comparable severity.
+The table below sets the two disciplines side-by-side.
+The conclusion is not that carbon raters are uniquely conflicted — bond raters operate with the same payment dynamic.
 The conclusion is that carbon raters are uniquely ungoverned.

 Canopy is the procurement workspace for voluntary carbon credits.
 Every publicly available view on a credit — ratings, registry data, integrity labels, methodology assessments — lives in one place, with the factual differences between them surfaced transparently.
 Which view to weight is the buyer's call.